 Every student must have a health examination report and evidence of health insurance coverage on file at University Health Services.
 First-year students will not be allowed to register until they have submitted the Brandeis University Health Services Physician's Report completed by their doctor.
 Each year, all full-time students are automatically billed for the University health insurance individual coverage.
 Students who have private health insurance coverage can have the charge removed from his/her bill by returning the health insurance waiver form to the Health Services Department providing details about his/her private insurance coverage.

 Limit of Candidacy for the Ph.D.
-Degree for Students Entering the Program as of September 2012
+Degree

 General Guidelines